 3. Lack of internal communication

-Here is what we can learn from the communication blunders made by these 3 brands:
+Here is what we can learn from the communication failure of these 3 brands:

 - Interactive (2-way) communication is essential for today’s inquisitive buyers.